thindil/hunter/README.md

 ## Build the program from sources

+### Docker way

+You can build Docker image with all needed libraries by using `Dockerfile` from the main directory of the project.
+Just run command:

+`sudo docker build -t hunter/build:latest .`

+Then to build the program in the debug mode:

+`others/builddocker.tcl debug`

+And to build the program in the release mode:

+`others/builddocker.tcl release`

+If you have installed [Bob](https://github.com/thindil/bob) you can type `bob createdocker` to create Docker image, `bob dockerdebug` to build in the debug mode and `bob dockerrelease` to build in the release mode.

+### Classic way

 To build you need:

 * compiler - GCC with enabled Ada support.
 The most distributions should have